NCI900-Training-Organisation/intro-parallel-fortran/docs/source/index.rst

 =================================================

 This document is a short introduction of modern Fortran for scientific computing.
-We particularly focus on compiling parallel code and running modern Fortran code on Gadi.
+We focus on compiling and running parallel modern Fortran programs on Gadi.
 We will look into the basic language syntax, learn array-focused features, and compile with Gadi-supported compilers.
-However, this is not a programming language course - we don't cover programming concepts in depth.
+However, this is not a programming language course - we don’t cover programming concepts in depth.

 .. note::